2016lisali/jacks_garden/README.md

    npm start
    ```

-The webpage will be served at http://localhost:YOUR PORT NUMBER
+The webpage will be served at http://localhost:YOUR_PORT_NUMBER

 <p align="right">(<a href="#top">back to top</a>)</p>